Absolventa/api-docs/praktikum_info.md

 jobs wrapped into a custom data stream ready to read via HTTP, please [contact our team](mailto:api@absolventa.de) to verify if we can handle it.

-Here's an ideal XML feed for our application ABSOLVENTA.
+Here's an ideal XML feed for our application TRAINEE-GEFLÜSTER.
 If you are able to provide your job data in this format, we can immediately configure a connection:
 ```XML
 <?xml version='1.0' encoding='utf-8' ?>